jasper-zanjani/notes/docs/Coding/C#.md

 The provider pattern is a favored design pattern in .NET.
 This pattern is a form of dependency injection where a class is passed as an argument to another class that uses it for some purpose.
 The key is that the provider **must derive from an abstract base class or an interface**.
-This will allow a similarly-typed substitute to be used in unit testing.
+This will allow a mock based on the same interface to be substituted in unit testing.

 - In the XAML: Getting Started course, the process of loading data either from disk or memory is abstracted in a DataProvider class which is passed as argument to the main ViewModel.
 - In the Mocking with Moq and xUnit course, the FrequentFlyerNumberValidator is mocked by using the interface it implements: IFrequentFlyerNumberValidator